African Union: Africa–Russia relations

 Russia hosted the first Africa-Russia heads-of-state summit on October 23–24, 2019, Representatives from all 54 African states, including 43 heads-of-state or government, attended the summit.

 The second Russia-Africa Summit was scheduled for October 2022 in Addis Ababa, but was then rescheduled to 26–29 July 2023 in Saint Petersburg.

 Africa–South Korea relations

 The first summit was the South Korea–Africa Summit, Seoul in June 2024.

 Africa–Turkey relations

 Turkey–Africa relations have gained substantial momentum since the declaration of Turkey as a strategic partner of the continent by the African Union in January 2008.
 Since 2008, various major summits and meetings have been taking place between Turkey and AU.
 The first summit was The Turkey–Africa Cooperation summit, Istanbul in August 2008.

 As of 2020, Turkey has embassies in 42 countries and commercial counselors in 26 countries on the Africa continent.
 Turkey's national flag carrier Turkish Airlines also flies to 35 destinations on the continent.

+Africa–United Kingdom relations

+The sovereignty of the Chagos Archipelago in the Indian Ocean is disputed between the United Kingdom and Mauritius.
+In February 2019, the International Court of Justice in The Hague issued an advisory opinion stating that the UK must transfer the Chagos Archipelago to Mauritius.
+The African Union has urged the United Kingdom to comply with a United Nations General Assembly resolution calling for it to withdraw from the Chagos Islands.